 On June 9, everyone is invited to join naturalists for a day of fun.

 In Itasca State Park, kids run across the rocks that mark the start of the Mississippi.

 The second weekend in June is a good time to try something new in Minnesota.

 On June 9 in 2018, admission to all Minnesota state parks is free to celebrate National Get Outdoors Day.

 Many parks are holding special events, such as archery, wildflower hikes and snake and bat programs.

-There will be a peregrine falcon program at Gooseberry Falls, birding at Bear Head Lake and a family outdoor fair at Whitewater.
+There will be nordic walking at William O'Brien, birding at Bear Head Lake and a family outdoor fair at Whitewater.